-A comparison of two home exercises to treat vertigoApril 23rd, 2012 in Diseases, Conditions, Syndromes /
+A comparison of two home exercises to treat vertigoApril 23, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A CU School of Medicine researcher who suffers from benign paroxysmal positional vertigo (BPPV) and had to "fix it" before she could go to work one day was using a maneuver to treat herself that only made her sicker.
 "So I sat down and thought about it and figured out an alternate way to do it.
 Then I fixed myself and went in to work" and discovered a new treatment for this type of vertigo.

 More than seven million people in the U.S. can expect to have benign paroxysmal positional vertigo, a common vertigo disorder, especially as they age.
 The disorder causes more than a quarter of the vertigo experienced worldwide and has a lifetime prevalence of 2.4 percent.
 This type of vertigo is unusual because it is a purely mechanical disorder in which particles used to sense gravity accidentally enter the spinning-motion sensors of the ear.
 The symptoms can be relieved by maneuvers that relocate these particles.
 After treatment there is a tendency for this accidental particle entry to recur, and treatment is needed each time this happens.

 Carol Foster, MD associate professor in the department of Otolaryngology at the University of Colorado School of Medicine devised a new exercise, the Half Somersault Maneuver.
 It can be used as an alternative to the more common Epley maneuver.